Lost Creek Sagehopper

 Lost Creek Credo x Rocky Mountain Dazzle

-Sage has that wonderful standard-length, sheds-with-just-a-slicker-brush Classic coat and all the key physical attributes we like to see in a future packer.
+Sage has that wonderful standard-length, sheds-with-just-a-slicker-brush Classic coat and all the key physical attributes we like to see in a packer.
 Her movement is strong and athletic, she's active by nature, she's light on her feet, and her gaits are excellent — a strong four-beat walk and a natural trot.
 Channelled properly, Sage's grit and determination would have been a valuable attribute on the trail as well.
-Unfortunately, Sage acquired a mild lameness in one foreleg and we don't think it's humane (or smart!) to ask her to work.
+Unfortunately, Sage acquired a mild lameness in one foreleg and we don't think it's humane (or smart!) to ask her to do hard work.

 Sage's coat is very reminiscent of sagebrush — grey-brown and coarse — and of the wide open spaces of the Great Basin sagebrush country.
 There was no such thing as a "sagehopper" ... until now.
 Sagehopper is active, not planted in place!
 And, to paraphrase, young Sagehopper also had much to learn.